Click below to start

 Women’s aviator sunglasses have long been a style signifier for the world’s most fashionable females.
 From Audrey Hepburn to Sarah Jessica Parker, celebrities love wearing aviator sunglasses both on and off the screen.
 Mirrored, oversized lenses help protect popular celebs from the paparazzi and pair perfectly with a top-down convertible cruising Sunset Boulevard in the golden hour of a late summer afternoon.
 Palm trees not included.

 Want to add more sunglasses to your collection?
 Our favorite women’s sunglasses include vintage round sunglasses and tortoise shell sunglasses.
-Don’t forget to check out the performance sunglasses in our Sport Collection.
+Don’t forget to check out the performance sunglasses in our polarized sport sunglasses collection.